betaglot/plantabeta/docs/reference/Movement/Placeholder_MovementProfile.md

 ## Related 🟠 MovementElements 🟠

-## Related 🟩 LandElements
+## Related 🟩 EnvironmentElements
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
-- Description of how this movement relates to a particular [LandElement]().
+- Description of how this movement relates to a particular [EnvironmentElement]().
 ## Related 🔺 RouteElements
 - Description of how this movement relates to a particular [RouteElement]().
 - Description of how this movement relates to a particular [RouteElement]().